tetrapod00/godot-docs/tutorials/ui/gui_using_fonts.rst

     is hardcoded in the engine binary).

     Custom fonts' properties are governed by their respective import options instead.
-You can use the **Import Defaults** section of the Project Settings dialog to override default import options for custom fonts.
+You can use the :projsection:`Import Defaults` section of the Project Settings dialog to override default import options for custom fonts.